Master of Environmental Planning

 During the MEP programme, you'll go to guest lectures, attend workshops and enjoy field trips where a range of professionals share their expertise.
 The Environmental Planning programme has enjoyed longstanding and active links with these professionals.

-The teaching staff are connected with relevant networks such as the Resource Management Law Association and the New Zealand Planning Institute.
-Collaboration is encouraged and the MEP helps build close relations between Faculty members and employers, whether they be in environmental agencies or resource-use industries.
+The teaching staff are connected with relevant networks such as the New Zealand Planning Institute, City and Regional Councils, central government agencies, and private consultants.
+Collaboration is encouraged and the MEP helps build close relations between Programme members and employers, whether they be in environmental agencies or resource-use industries.
 These links help with addressing practical environmental problems.